AlarkiusJay/Quillosofi/README.md

 [**Download the latest release**](https://github.com/AlarkiusJay/Quillosofi/releases/latest)

+If you use windows, download the ".exe" file!
 > If Windows SmartScreen warns you, hit **More info → Run anyway** — Quillosofi is unsigned but open source.
 The whole codebase is right here.

+Mac Users, click on the ".dmg" file to download

 ---